 I’m not your typical attorney.

-He then followed me back to Texas.
+We moved back to Texas.

+During my first week of law school, I put in for a transfer back to Texas.
 In 2003, I graduated from SMU’s Dedman School of Law, took the Texas Bar, and moved to Houston to pursue a career in admiralty and maritime law.
 I’ve represented a major railroad and several major shipping lines, but my true passion is helping individuals and very small companies with their day-to-day legal issues.

 In 2008, I opened this private practice with a mission to help members of the often-forgotten middle-class answer their legal questions without breaking the bank.
-My goal is to help these individuals plan and protect their life journey every step of the way.
+My goal is to help these individuals plan and protect their legacies every step of the way.
 Owning my own practice also allowed me to dedicate more of my time to charity, and I developed a niche helping non-profit organizations apply for recognition under IRC § 501(c).
-A large part of my practice still focuses on non-profit formation and governance, a passion that stems from a long-time love affair with planning events and fundraising.
+A small part of my practice still focuses on non-profit formation and governance, a passion that stems from a long-time love affair with planning events and fundraising.

 Thanks to more than 92,000 Aggies in the Houston area, there’s always something to do with the Maroon & White.
 In 2013, I was honored to be the Houston A&M Club’s 5th female President in 90 years.
-During my tenure I proudly helped the Houston Aggie Women launch as a stand-alone entity in 2018.
+During my tenure, I proudly helped the Houston Aggie Women launch as a stand-alone entity in 2018.
 Somewhere in between, I chaired Muster, Coach’s Night, several Reveille golf tournaments, and so much more.

 There she is…